ParisNeo/ScrapeMaster/README.md

 **ScrapeMaster** is a comprehensive Python library that simplifies the complexities of web scraping.
 It intelligently switches between multiple scraping strategies—from simple `requests` to browser automation with `Selenium` and `undetected-chromedriver`—to ensure you get the data you need, when you need it.

-Whether you're extracting text, downloading images, converting articles to clean Markdown, or crawling entire websites, ScrapeMaster provides a unified and powerful API to handle it all.
+Whether you're extracting text, downloading images, converting articles to clean Markdown, crawling entire websites, or even fetching YouTube transcripts, ScrapeMaster provides a unified and powerful API to handle it all.

 ## ✨ Key Features

 -   **Multi-Strategy Scraping**: Automatically tries different methods (`requests`, `Selenium`, `undetected-chromedriver`) to bypass anti-bot measures and handle JavaScript-rendered content.
 -   **Content-to-Markdown**: Intelligently extracts the main content from a webpage, removes noise (like headers, footers, ads), and converts it into clean, readable Markdown.
+-   **YouTube Transcripts**: Built-in support for fetching video transcripts (manual or auto-generated) via the `youtube-transcript-api`.
 -   **Comprehensive Data Extraction**: Easily scrape text, images, and other structured data using CSS selectors.
 -   **Website Crawler**: Recursively scrape an entire website by following links up to a specified depth, with domain restrictions to keep the crawl focused.
 -   **Anti-Bot Circumvention**: Utilizes `undetected-chromedriver` and rotates user agents to appear more like a human user and avoid common blockers.